-If you’ve ever worked within a large company, you will have found that there seems to be every type of person there, including those who can get away with staying in their shell and simply plodding away at work all day.
+If you’ve ever worked within a large company, you will have found that there seems to be every type of person there, including those who can get away with staying in their shell and simply be plodding away at work all day.

 Not so for most small businesses.
 These first few hires can be crucial to the future success of your business so you need strong communicators who are willing to speak up rather than simply hide in their corner.
 Look out for;

-This is not saying “only extroverts need apply.”
+This is not saying “only extroverts need to apply.”
 You don’t necessarily need the most outgoing people available, but you do need those who communicate well.